Zadroga Act

 The terrorist attacks of September 11, 2001, on the World Trade Center, Pentagon, and airline crash sites were a tragedy for the entire nation.
 For some, however, the terrorist attacks cost them their lives or permanently impacted their health.

-For office workers, residents, students, people commuting through lower Manhattan and first responders, police officers, firefighters, and people in charge of debris removal, the nightmare that happened nearly 20 years ago never ended.
+For office workers, residents, students, people commuting through lower Manhattan and first responders, police officers, firefighters, and people in charge of debris removal, the nightmare that happened over 20 years ago never ended.

 If you developed cancer, other serious health problems, or are the family member of someone who died of an illness related to the terrorist attacks, you may be eligible for compensation and medical care under the James Zadroga 9/11 Health and Compensation Act.